reverie89/gtav-portblock/README.md

 # gtav-portblock

 ## About this program
 This tool uses *Windows Firewall* to set up port blocking and whitelisting so you can have a fun experience playing GTA V: Online alone or with your friends.
+You must enable it first if you want to use this tool.

 This tool is not compatible if you are using a third-party firewall such as ZoneAlarm or Comodo.